In A Massive City, This Bar Serves Up Diverse Drinks — To 8 People At A Time

 She makes it with Botanist Gin, Cointreau triple sec, a twist of lemon, and the bright pink syrup of the cherry blossom flower, an import from Japan.
 "There's an old Japanese tale about a Sakura tree that lived for thousands of years.
 That's my hope for this drink," she says.

 It's had a good start.
-In October, she entered the Sakura in an international competition, and she beat out dozens of mixologists from around the world to win first prize.
+In October, she entered the Sakura in an international competition sponsored by Cointreau, and she beat out dozens of mixologists from around the world to win first prize.
 "The other bartenders in the competition made very complex and sophisticated drinks," she recalls, but simple Sakura beat them all.
 And that's Moe's New Year's wish for 2017: that inside this ever-changing and expanding metropolis in one of the biggest economies of the world, the secret to success: keep it simple.